Tips for Taps Blog

 While TDS does not have a direct effect on your health, and may only result in technical and aesthetic issues, extremely high TDS levels can indicate that potentially harmful contaminants (such a manganese, arsenic, or iron) are present in your water.

-What You Can Do About TDS In Your Tap Water?
+What Can I Do About High TDS in My Tap Water?

 The best way to lower TDS in your tap water is to invest in a reverse osmosis water filter.
 Most RO systems will remove at least 95% of the TDS in your water.